AriaMoradi/skyroom-python/README.md

 ```

 # Contribution
+I no longer use this library in my code.
+If there are any updates on the upstream from skyroom you can add support for it by opening a pull request.

-Bug fixes, docs, and enhancements are welcome! please open an issue.
+Anyways, Bug fixes, docs, and enhancements are allways welcome! just open an issue.